U.S. Department of State Seal

 Remember: The consular officer will make a final decision about a child’s eligibility for an immigrant visa later in the adoption process.

-5. Adopt the Child in Hong Kong or Obtain Legal Custody of the Child for Purposes of Emigration and Adoption
+6. Adopt the Child in Hong Kong or Obtain Legal Custody of the Child for Purposes of Emigration and Adoption

-Remember: Before you adopt or obtain legal custody of a child in Hong Kong, you must have completed the above four steps.
+Remember: Before you adopt or obtain legal custody of a child in Hong Kong, you must have completed the above five steps.
 Only after completing these steps can you proceed to finalize the adoption or a grant of legal custody by Hong Kong for the purposes of emigration and adoption.

 The process for finalizing the adoption or obtaining legal custody for purposes of emigration and adoption in Hong Kong generally includes the following:

-• Role of Central Authority: The Director of Social Welfare reviews documentation to determine if adoption is in the best interest of a child.
+• Role of Adoption Authority: The Director of Social Welfare reviews documentation to determine if adoption is in the best interest of a child.
 Upon approval, the Social Welfare Department will apply for a court order to transfer care of the child to the director of the U.S. accredited adoption service provider (ASP).
 (If the prospective adoptive parents are residents of Hong Kong, the child may reside in their home for at least six months.
 During the residency period with the family, a social worker will visit their home periodically to determine if adoption by the prospective adoptive parents is in the child’s best interest.)

-Role of Accredited or Approved Adoption Service Providers: The ASP conducts the prospective adoptive parents' home study.
+• Role of Accredited or Approved Adoption Service Providers: The ASP conducts the prospective adoptive parents' home study.
 The ASP works with one of the agencies in Hong Kong that have been accredited to facilitate intercountry adoptions.
 The ASP forwards the home study report and supporting documents to the Hong Kong adoption agency.
 The Hong Kong agency submits the documentation to the Central Authority.

-Unless a public domestic authority is providing all adoption services in your case, there must be a U.S. accredited or approved adoption service provider acting as the primary provider in every case.
-Also, any agency or person providing an adoption service on behalf of prospective adoptive parents in any Convention or non-Convention intercountry adoption case must be accredited or approved, or be a supervised or exempted provider.
-Adoption service means any one of the following six services:
+As noted above, any agency or person providing an adoption service on behalf of prospective adoptive parents in any Convention intercountry adoption case must be accredited or approved or be a supervised or exempted provider.

 • Identifying a child for adoption and arranging an adoption;